felopezg/company-structure/README.md

 # Maven + Docker

-The project uses Spotify’s Dockerfile Maven plugin to integrate Maven with Docker,  although the Docker image build and push phases are not bound.
+This project uses Spotify’s Dockerfile Maven plugin to integrate Maven integrate with Docker,  although the Docker image build and push phases are not bound.

-To get the Docker image run:
+To get the Docker image execute the following from the commandline:

 `mvn dockerfile:build`

-To push the Docker image run:
+To push the Docker image execute the following from the commandline:

 `mvn dockerfile:push`

 # Docker

-To create and start a container run:
+To create and start a container execute the following from the commandline:

 `docker-compose up`